NABlackFox/NABlackFox.github.io/README.md

 **Fun fact:**
 I can communicate efficiently on a good day... but if something breaks?
 I speak fluent nonsense.

 Still reading?
-Wow.
-You must be truly determined.
-🚀 **Go check out my site already!**
+Wow. 🚀 **Go check out my site already!** or the whole effort of me struggling with HTML and CSS will be wasted 😆